 Nevertheless, before embarking on a green smoothie detox routine, individuals often neglect to consider the potential side effects of the cleanse.
 If you’re not accustomed to consuming green smoothies regularly, you may encounter some unpleasant experiences before your body adjusts to the new routine.

 5 Main Green Smoothie Detox Side Effects

-Also make sure you drink enough water throughout the day since dehydration can contribute to nausea symptoms, and reduce the speed at which you’re trying to detox until you feel better.
+Dehydration can also contribute to nausea, so ensure you drink sufficient water throughout the day.
+If you are experiencing nausea symptoms, reduce the speed at which you are trying to detox until you feel better.

 4. Stomach Pains

 To avoid stomach discomfort, it is advisable to take smaller sips while consuming your green smoothie.
 Rather than one gulp, aim for one swallow.

 Additionally, ensure you eat sufficiently throughout the day to keep your stomach feeling full.
 If you experience any pain, it is essential to give yourself a break as it is unlikely to be comfortable.

 The occurrence of such symptoms is typically associated with the type of leafy greens used or the duration that the green smoothie has been sitting before being consumed.
 To minimize the risk of experiencing these symptoms, it is best to choose spinach over kale and blend your green smoothie when you are ready to consume it.